MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 westus2     00-0D-3A-F7-A9-AD  VM running    10.0.0.5            52.183.43.57       MyRG
 ```

-Now you can logon to the Windows VM and open a remote session or use RDP.
+Now you can log on to the Windows VM and open a remote session (or use RDP).

 ## Creating other resources on Azure

 Just like creating a virtual machine, you can create other resources on Azure from the command line.
 In general, the pattern for the create command is `az <resource type name> create` with parameters.
-Here are the commands you can use to create most common resource types from the command line.
+Here are the commands you can use to create the most common resource types from the command line.

 ```
 Resource Type               Azure CLI create command